andormade/browser-spritefont/README.md

-# browser-spritefont
+# spritefont-loader
-Renders sprite fonts in the browser
+Loads sprite fonts into the browser that were generated with the [sprite font generator](https://github.com/andormade/spritefont).